 Matt’s clients include national and global corporations, a myriad of institutional organizations, privately-owned businesses, and start-up and fast-growth companies.
-Matt advises some of the most important household names involved in the financial services industry, as well as companies operating in blockchain technology and other emerging markets.
+Matt advises the leading financial services organizations, as well as companies operating in blockchain technology and other emerging markets.
 He also represents the country’s foremost general and specialty contractors, as well as some of the largest developers, generators and distributors in the traditional and renewable energy sectors.
-He practices in both Illinois and Florida, and is a non-practicing solicitor in England and Wales.
+He practices in Illinois, Florida, and California, and is a non-practicing solicitor in England and Wales.

 Matt represents companies on a variety of government investigations, such as investigations conducted by the Department of Justice, the Securities and Exchange Commission, and the Department of Treasury, including FinCEN and OFAC, as well as foreign law enforcement entities.
 He is a Certified Anti-Money Laundering Specialist® (CAMS) by the Association of Certified Anti-Money Laundering Specialists, and recognized by BTI Consulting as a Client Service All-Star in 2014, 2015, 2017 and 2019 and MVP Labor and Employment specialist in 2015.

 His experience includes investigating claims that range from harassment to kickbacks and embezzlement.
 Matt first seeks to resolve potential disputes before they can evolve into litigation through negotiation and alternative dispute resolution.
 Matt is committed to understanding his clients’ specific needs and opposing party’s point of view, in order to achieve favorable results.
 Notably, Matt co-authored a chapter on the topic of negotiation for Reuter’s Business and Commercial Litigation in Federal Court